SAP-samples/abap-cheat-sheets/12_AMDP.md

 >- The use of AMDP is not recommended if the same task can be
         achieved using [ABAP
         SQL](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_glosry.htm "Glossary Entry").
->- AMDP classes can only be edited with the [ABAP Development Tools
+>- AMDP classes can only be edited with the [ABAP development tools for Eclipse
         (ADT)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenadt_glosry.htm "Glossary Entry").

 ## AMDP Classes